mdaashir10/Quick_Notes/replit.md

 - BASIC authentication is configured via web.xml
 - File paths are sanitized to prevent directory traversal attacks
 - Hidden files (starting with `.`) are excluded from listings
+- Folder names are sanitized to prevent special characters